nnaumenko/metaf/docs/sphinx/index.rst

 References
 ==========

-The syntax diagrams were created using .. _this library by Tab Atkins Jr: https://github.com/tabatkins/railroad-diagrams/
+The syntax diagrams were created using library by Tab Atkins Jr: https://github.com/tabatkins/railroad-diagrams/

 The following sources were used for information on METAR and TAF: